DPDK/grout/README.md

 - every ipv4 address (route *and* next hop) needs to be host order (why not hiding this in the API)
 - no api to list all configured routes
+- is it ok to modify the fib while performing lookups in parallel?